IBSim/VirtualLab/docs/source/install.rst

 First you will need clone our git repository with:
 :bash:`git clone https://gitlab.com/ibsim/virtuallab.git`

 Next you need to download the latest version of the manager container from dockerhub.
-To do this for run  :bash:`singularity build VL_Manager.sif docker://ibsim/virtuallab:latest` then place the generated VLManager.sif file into the Containers directory of the repository.
+To do this for run  :bash:`apptainer build VL_Manager.sif docker://ibsim/virtuallab:latest` then place the generated VLManager.sif file into the Containers directory of the repository.

 The next step is to generate an executable.
 The original script the executable is based on is VL_server.py.
-So from here you have essentially 3 options:
+So from here you have essentially 2 options:

-1. use the pre-built VirtualLab executable in the bin directory
-2. run the script directly with :bash:`python3 VL_server.py --test`
+1. run the script directly with :bash:`python3 VL_server.py --test`
-3. Build a new executable yourself using pyinstaller by running :bash:`pyinstaller -n VirtualLab -F VL_server.py`
+2. Build an executable yourself using pyinstaller by running :bash:`pyinstaller -n VirtualLab -F VL_server.py`

 .. note:: As mentioned previously all the other container modules get downloaded automatically the first time they are used.
 However, regardless of your container choice they are all hosted on dockerhub under `ibsim <https://hub.docker.com/search?q=ibsim>`_.
 So you can always pull/build them from there if desired.
 Alternatively the dockerfiles used to create the containers can be found in a separate github `repo <https://github.com/IBSim/VirtualLab>`_ that is itself linked to Dockerhub.